 The Royal Geographical Society (with IBG) are awarding scholarships to the most gifted candidates training to teach geography.
+These prestigious scholarships will provide outstanding trainees with significant financial and professional support.

 If you are awarded a geography scholarship, you’ll: